Is Cholesterol In Whey Protein Powder Bad? (A Nutrition Coach Answers)

 What Whey Protein Powder Is Best for High Cholesterol?

-The best whey protein powder for high cholesterol is one that is low in saturated fat and does not have added sugars.
+The best whey protein powder for high cholesterol is low in saturated fat and does not have added sugars.

 About The Author